RightToAskOrg/right_to_ask_server/README.md

 ```

 This will create a new webserver which has a home page providing some test and diagnostic pages.
 Its url will
 be printed.
-Stop with control-C.
+Stop with control-C.  You can check that it is working by visiting the url (probably localhost:8099) in your web browser.

 ## Subsequent runs
 After you have set all this up the first time, you should only need to run